Neuroscience of sleep: Sleep development and aging

 The ontogeny of sleep is the study of sleep across different age groups of a species, particularly during development and aging.
 Among mammals, infants sleep the longest.
 Human babies have 8 hours of REM sleep and 8 hours of NREM sleep on an average.
 The percentage of time spent on each mode of sleep varies greatly in the first few weeks of development and some studies have correlated this to the degree of precociality of the child.
 Within a few months of postnatal development, there is a marked reduction in percentage of hours spent in REM sleep.
-By the time the child becomes an adult, he spends about 6–7 hours in NREM sleep and only about an hour in REM sleep.
+By the time the child becomes an adult, she or he spends about 6–7 hours in NREM sleep and only about an hour in REM sleep.
 This is true not only of humans, but of many animals dependent on their parents for food.
 The observation that the percentage of REM sleep is very high in the first stages of development has led to the hypothesis that REM sleep might facilitate early brain development.
 However, this theory has been contested by other studies.

 Sleep behavior undergoes substantial changes during adolescence.
 Some of these changes may be societal in humans, but other changes are hormonal.
 Another important change is the decrease in the number of hours of sleep, as compared to childhood, which gradually becomes identical to an adult.
 It is also being speculated that homeostatic regulation mechanisms may be altered during adolescence.
 Apart from this, the effect of changing routines of adolescents on other behavior such as cognition and attention is yet to be studied.
-Ohayon et al, for example, have stated that the decline in total sleep time from childhood to adolescence seems to be more associated with environmental factors rather than biological feature.
+Ohayon et al., for example, have stated that the decline in total sleep time from childhood to adolescence seems to be more associated with environmental factors rather than biological feature.